Robert Hitchcock: Professional career

-Hitchcock moved into his larger studio (which he currently works from) in 2000 and continues to be highly sought after and collectable.
+Hitchcock moved into his larger studio (which he currently works from) in 2000.
 A recent high-profile commission was for the SAS Garden of Reflection in Perth.
 This consists of three larger than life size SAS figures in various uniforms from 1957 (the inception of the SAS in Australia) with the remaining two in modern combat uniform and weapons.
 These commissions are highly accurate in detail and give a true representation of the Australia SAS soldier.